trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 ##### Measurement units

-  > It is recommended to always specify a suffix for greater transparency.
+  > It is recommended to always specify a suffix for the sake of clarity and consistency.

 Sizes can be specified in: